AqwamCreates/DataPredict/docs/API/ExperienceReplays/PrioritizedExperienceReplay.md

 * numberOfExperienceToUpdate: The number of experience needed for a single event of experience replay.

 * maxBufferSize: The maximum number of experiences that can be kept inside the object.

+* alpha: Controls the degree of prioritization in sampling from the replay buffer.
+Must set the value between 0 and 1.
+0 for uniform sampling, 1 for full prioritization.

+* beta: Corrects the bias introduced by prioritization.
+Adjusts the importance sampling weights.
+Must set the value between 0 and 1.
+1 for fully compensation.

+* aggregateFunction: The function to apply to temporal difference error if it is a vector.
+The options are:

+  * Maximum

+  * Sum

+* epsilon: A number that prevents 0 priority.
+Recommended to set to very small values.

 ## Functions